eclipse-tractusx/traceability-foss/docs/concept/#578-consistent-null-values/#578-consistent-null-values.md

 - Whenever a string value is saved or updated in the database and during data consumption from IRS:
   - [ ] Leading and trailing whitespace characters are trimmed.
   - [ ] Empty strings ("") are all converted to null.
-- [ ] Decision taken on *how* to show the values & all null values are shown accordingly in the frontend.
+- [ ] Null values are shown *empty* in the frontend.
+- [ ] When sorting columns, empty values are shown all the way on the bottom regardless of the sort order.
+- [ ] Empty values can be filtered and searched for.
+They are shown as "(Blank)" (de: "(Leer)") when filtering for them and can be searched by inputting the same term.
 - [ ] Leading and trailing whitespace characters don't count as mandatory values during user input.

 # Out of scope